JohnnyMirza/confluent_splunk_demo/README.md

 ### Let's bring the Log Subtype "Traffic" into Splunk on-demand.
 Back in Confluent, the connector is already configured but paused.
 Let's start it.

-### Now, the Log Subtype "TRAFFIC" shows up in Splunk.
+### Now, the Log Subtype "TRAFFIC" messages shows up in Splunk.

+   - Similary, If you only want to bring the low values messages of a specific day (e.g. the day when a security incident occurs), you can easily extend the configuration to create a branch by filtering the 'pan:traffic' messages for the desiered day.

 ### Thanks To
 - *Phil Wild (https://github.com/pwildconfluentio) for helping this put together.*